Skip to content

 1. Navigate to the Organizations tab.

-2. Select the desired card to be deleted and click on the Trash Can icon next to the organization name.
+2. Select the card you want to delete and click the Trash Can icon next to the organization name.

 Search for an Organization